NuevoFoundation/workshops/content/english/datastruct/Arraylist/problem 1.md

 ## ArrayList Task 3: Removing Elements

 <p>The same Chinese restaurant has a bug in their code!
-Orders are randomly duplicating and the ArrayList are filled with copies.
-Help by writing a program to remove the first n occurrences of the given order.</p>
+Orders have been duplicated randomly and the `ArrayList` are filled with copies of orders.
+Help the owner out by writing a program to remove the first `n` occurrences of a given order in the `ArrayList`.</p>

 ```java